timothylwarren/bds311-sp21/lecture_notes/lec_wk05.md

 - Summary Procedure for Hypothesis Testing

-   1. Choose a test statistic (e.g. the predicted mean outcome according to model/theory)
+   1. Choose a test statistic (e.g. the mean of the data)
+   2. Identify the null random model.
-   2. Simulate one version of the observed experiment, recording test statistic.
+   3. Simulate one new instance of the observed experiment, where outcome is governed by random model.
+Record test statistic.
-   3. Repeat simulation many times, tracking the test statistic each time.
+   4. Repeat simulation many times, recording the accumulated test statistics.
-   4. Compare the distribution of simulated test statistics with observed value.
+   5. Compare the distribution of simulated test statistics with observed value.

 - Mendel's Pea Experiment (Breakout Rooms).